adriamuixi/symfonyScaffoldingProject/README.md

-# cfseixample
+# Symfony Scalffolding Project
-Web CFSEIXAMPLE.cat -with Symfony 3.2
+Web Template to begin a project with Symfony 3.2 (php 7.1)